 You are part of a world, a nation and society which cares greatly about its children, its families, and those who work to help children.
-Many of you are sheltering in place to stop the spread of illness and deaths.
+Yet it is not always an honest world.
+Many children don't understand fully or trust reasons given then why they are sheltering in place.
+Yes, it is truly to stop the spread of illness and deaths.
 The 2020 pandemic caused by the novel corona virus (COVID-19) has created one of the greatest challenges in history for all people on the planet.
-Responding to this challenge by working together as a network for children may do lasting social good.
+Responding to this challenge by working together as a trustworthy network for children may save hundreds of thousands of lives and at the same time do lasting social good.
 As a helper of children, it is your privilege to try to help them connect together with you at a time of great importance in their lives.
-You may help change a stressful, possibly traumatic situation into a constructive learning and coping experience, promoting knowledge and emotional strength in the midst of disaster.
+You may help change a stressful, possibly traumatic situation into a constructive learning and coping experience, promoting trust, knowledge and emotional strength in the midst of disaster and political confusion.
 Getting mentally active by going past painful facts and memories, putting them in a bigger and positive perspective is an important step.
 Our focus is to build strength for the future without either dwelling on or forgetting the suffering.
 Remembering, curiosity, learning and planning are needed for children to help build a better tomorrow.
+Honesty is especially needed because as they grow and learn, today's children will realize that their governments had warnings of the pandemic.
+Governments could have prevented many of the COVID-19 pandemic deaths.
+The sense of betrayal by dishonest and deceptive leaders will add to their psychological pain.
+Adult honesty and even admissions of errors right now can reduce that pain and lead to constructive childhood development.

 This workbook is for giving psychological first aid right now.
 When you engage with children in allowing an honest process of "shared remembering and problem solving" your presence, thinking and feeling together with the children can help them feel cherished and safer.
 The social glue provided by a family member, a teacher, caring friends or shelter workers helps connect and protect a child or any person from feeling helpless and overwhelmed.
-Here are some things to remember if you are guiding a child or a group of children in the use of this book.
+Here are some things to help you remember a helpful process if you are guiding a child or a group of children in the use of this book.

-Giving Children Psychological "Hands" With Which to Work in a Crisis children psychological hands" is a short way of saying children must be helped to "Honestly communicate, Actively cope, Network with peers and adults, in a Developmentally Specific way."
+Giving Children Psychological "Hands" With Which to Work in a Crisis

+The value of active coping is well known.
+Helplessness is one of the worst parts of some emergencies.
+During times of disaster or community distress like earthquakes, floods and, children do better when they are given psychological "H.A.N.D.S.".
+The term "giving children psychological hands" is a short way of saying children must be helped to "Honestly communicate, Actively cope, Network with peers and adults, in a Developmentally Specific way."
 This workbook has been designed by parents and mental health professionals to help children have "hands", to develop a sense of being in some control of their own safety, emotions and learning in the face of a large crisis.